evolescue/Iso-seq_scripts/protocol_isoseq/Isoseq3_tama.md

 ```bash
 samtools merge -@8 duck.ccs.bam duck.ccs.*.bam
 ```
-## Step 2: Primer removal and demultiplexing with lima
+## Step 2: Primer removal and demultiplexing
 Removal of primers and identification of barcodes is performed using lima that offers a specialized ```--isoseq``` mode.
 If there are more than two sequences in your primer.fasta file or better said more than one pair of 5' and 3' primers.
 Use lima with ```--peek-guess``` to remove spurious false positive signal.
 Lima will remove unwanted combinations and orient sequences to 5' → 3' orientation.